ibm-cloud-docs/Cloudant/guides/acurl.md

 originally published November 27, 2013.)_

-`acurl` is a handy alias that allows you to `curl` {{site.data.keyword.cloudantfull}} commands to URLs without having to enter your username and password for every request.
+`acurl` is a handy alias that allows you to `curl` {{site.data.keyword.cloudantfull}} commands to URLs without having to enter your user name and password for every request.
 That means a simple `GET` to a database no longer needs to be written as `https://$ACCOUNT:$PASSWORD@$ACCOUNT.cloudant.com/foo` but instead you can just use `https://$ACCOUNT.cloudant.com/foo`.